-Dyninst::MachRegister reg,

-Dyninst::MachRegisterVal &val) const
+Dyninst::MachRegister reg, Dyninst::MachRegisterVal &val) const

 This function gets the value of a single register from this thread.
 The register is specified by the reg parameter, and the value of the register is returned by the val parameter.
-See Appendix A for an explanation of the MachRegister class.
+See Error!
+Reference source not found. for an explanation of the MachRegister class.